evo Size and Buying Guides - We have one of the largest selections of skateboards on the web, a super knowledgeable staff and expert guides.

 Shop Skate Hardware

-Grip tape is the sandpaper-like material that is applied to the top of the skateboard deck.
+Grip tape is the adhesive sandpaper-like material applied to the top of the skateboard deck.
 Grip tape is necessary to ensure control and grip on the board for the skater.
 Most grip tape manufacturers make a standardized size and personal preference reigns supreme.
 You can choose whatever manufacturer or style that works best for you!

 Those who ride pools or vert will definitely need riser pads.